rebelwarrior/numenera/archetypes.md

 ## My Take on Archetypes
 {:.subtitle.is-3}

-Based rather heavily on Keith Ammann work I like to sum this up into 4 battle archetypes:
+Based rather heavily on Keith Ammann work, I like to sum this up into 4 battle archetypes:

 1. Front-line : Tank, Warrior
 2. Second-line : Armored Supporter, Skirmisher
 3. Third-line : Marksman, Shock Attacker(Sneak Attacker)
-4. Protected : Glass Cannon
+4. Protected/Strategist : Glass Cannon
 {:.ml-6}

 1. Front-line => Melee Fighter, goes toe-to-toe with the enemies
 2. Second-line => Armored Aid, can take a hit but supports or can attack from the second row, either ranged or with a polearm.
 3. Third-line => Not very armored, can attack from afar or needs to move in and out of the front row like a sneak attacker.
-4. Protected => Unable to fight melee effectively, either aids from afar or attacks from afar.
+4. Protected/Strategist => Unable to fight melee effectively, either aids from afar or attacks from afar.
 {:.ml-6}

 These make more sense but none quite map to Numenera because:

 1. Any character can wear armor.
 The penalty for wearing armor is not being able to avoid getting hit as easily.
 So if you're good at avoiding getting hit like a Striker, you may not even need armor or a Tank character.
 You can also quickly get armor or loose it as the group make-up changes.
 There is flexibility in armor.
 2. Damage can be on any one of the pools exclusively.
 This prevents the whole hit-points being one single pool.
-3. No character single type has a monopoly on massive damage capabilities like a Wizard in D&D does.
+3. No character's single type has a monopoly on massive damage capabilities like a Wizard in D&D does.
 4. Only three abilty scores as opposed to six in other RPGs.
+5. The importance of non-combat roles in Numenera is larger than in other RPGs.
 {:.ml-6}

 ## Conclusion
 {:.subtitle.is-3}

-The value of looking at the archetype lies in __giving a group variety__, preventing characters from filling the same role in the group and clashing.
+The value of looking at the archetype in Numenera lies in __giving a group variety__, preventing characters from filling the same role in the group and clashing.
 By looking at archetypes you can find or carve __a niche for your character__ from the get go.
 <br>